 The Myth of Eyeglasses: Can They Hinder Your Eyesight?

 There’s a vision myth circulating our communities.
-Folks with less than perfect eyesight usually look to visiting an optometrist and ordering expensive eyeglasses to solve their vision problems.
+Folks with less-than-perfect eyesight usually look to visiting an optometrist and ordering expensive eyeglasses to solve their vision problems.
 A few weeks and a few hundred dollars later, they can “see again” with the help of their stylish new glasses.
+And hey, who doesn’t like a cute new accessory?

 Many people even think they can see “as good as new” with the help of their new frames.